 Three sisters and a group of their friends take a trip to the home of the recently deceased grandfather -- who died a particularly grisly death -- to learn more about the promise of an inheritance, only to encounter a family of psychos who have taken up residence in the old man's cabin.

 The Lake sisters - Brielle, Kelly and their step-sister Samantha - receive a surprising inheritance from their unknown grandfather that has just died.
-Brielle and Kelly join a group of friends and travel in a RV to visit the Lake Motel and decide what to do with the property.
-Sooner they finds that their unknown relatives are deranged psychos.Written by
+Brielle and Kelly join a group of friends and travel in an RV to visit the Lake Motel and decide what to do with the property.
+Soon they find that their unknown relatives are deranged psychos.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 3 of 7 people found this review helpful.